UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ```

 The command `pwd` is what we use to **p**rint the current (i.e. **w**orking) **d**irectory.
-This is what will be referred to as your *home* directory for the remainder of the workshop.
+By default `bash` will open in a directory that will be referred to as your *home* directory for the remainder of the workshop.
+This may vary a little depending on your operating system, but on Linux computers this is usually `/home/username`, whilst on Mac this will be `/Users/username`
-This is also the information that the tilde represents as a shorthand version, so whenever you see the tilde in a directory path, it is interpreted as this directory.
+This is also the information that the tilde (`~`) represents as a shorthand version, so whenever you see `~` in a directory path, it is interpreted as this directory.

 In the above command, the home directory began with a slash, i.e. `/`.
-On a Linux-based system, this is considered to be the root directory of the file system.
+On a unix-based system (i.e. Mac & Linux), this is considered to be the root directory of the file system.
-Windows users would be more familiar with seeing `C:\` as the root of the drive, and this is an important difference in the two directory structures.
+Windows users would be more familiar with seeing `C:\` as the root of the computer, and this is an important difference in the two directory structures.
-Note also that whilst Windows uses the backslash (\\) to indicate a new directory, a Linux-based system uses the forward slash (/), or more commonly just referred to simply as ``slash'', marking another but very important difference between the two.
+Note also that whilst Windows uses the backslash (\\) to indicate a new directory, a Linux-based system uses the forward slash (/), or more commonly just referred to simply as "slash", marking another but very important difference between the two.

-Another built-in command is `cd` which we use to **c**hange **d**irectory.
+Another bash command is `cd` which we use to **c**hange **d**irectory.
 No matter where we are in a file system, we can move up a directory in the hierarchy by using the command

 ```
 cd ..
 ```

 The string `..` is the convention for *one directory above*, whilst a single dot represents the current directory.